bkonkle/chef-cookbooks/_sources/gettingstarted.txt

         'dev': ['myserver'],
     }

 In this example, 'myserver' is the hostname of your remote machine.
+This fabfile defaults to the 'dev' environment if nothing is specified on the command line.

 Minimal Config
 --------------

-To start out with the most basic usable config, which will set up the server and a user, first create a *nodes* directory inside *deploy*.
+To start out with the most basic usable config, which will set up the server and a user, first create a *nodes* directory inside *config*.
 Within that directory, create a *.json* file with the same name as your server hostname (which you specified in ``env.roledefs`` if you're using the included fabfile).